Hundsmuhlen/FastGCDataPeakAnalysis/README.md

-# Data Processing for FastGC Analysis
+# Data Processing for Fast-GC PTR-ToF-MS Analysis

 This repository contains scripts to process GC-MS data for yeast fermentation studies.
 The analysis involves extraction of specific peaks from the spectral data for compounds of interest.